nfreear/pomodoro-browser-ext/docs/PRIVACY.md

 ## What is the single purpose?

 My Pomodoro is a countdown timer that helps you focus, by blocking access to distracting websites.
-(The block-list and timer duration are user configurable.)
+(The block-list and timer duration are configurable by you, the user.)

 ## What data does the extension store?